N2CON TECHNOLOGY

 Step 2: Use a baseline so answers stay consistent

 Pick one baseline and map questions to it.
-For many SMBs, a practical combination is: NIST CSF 2.0 outcomes (organizing layer) plus a concrete control set like CISA CPG 2.0 or CIS Controls.
+For many organizations, a practical combination is the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF) 2.0 outcomes as the organizing layer, paired with a concrete control set like the Cybersecurity and Infrastructure Security Agency (CISA) Cybersecurity Performance Goals (CPG) 2.0 or the CIS Controls.

 Related: NIST CSF 2.0 guide.